 Lately, yoga’s earned a reputation as a luxury suburban activity that pairs best with fashion-forward leggings and $10 bottles of kale juice.
 The reality?
 The 5,000-year-old practice has benefits for athletes of all shapes, sizes, and genders.

-Just ask Sacramento Kings center DeMarcus Cousins, who swears by yoga for improving flexibility and getting his mind right between basketball games.
+Just ask professional basketball player DeMarcus Cousins, who swears by yoga for improving flexibility and getting his mind right between basketball games.
 Not only is the flow-driven workout an ideal way to give your muscles some TLC after heavy lifting sessions, but it can also ease lower back pain; improve your cardiovascular health; and, according to a study published in the Journal of Research in Applied Sciences, improve your self esteem.

 “Yoga promotes physical flexibility and strength, and as a side effect, also creates mental flexibility and strength to push through any obstacle,” says Brooke Easton, instructor at Lyons Den Power Yoga in New York City.
 “It can also help prevent injuries by strengthening lesser used muscles, critical for HIIT workout fans.”

 In short: Getting bendy can help you maintain flexibility and strength, both physical and mental, that are essential for nailing everything from rope climbs to barbed-wire crawls.
 So whether or not you’re ready to go full-blown yogi, you can benefit massively by incorporating a few key moves into your normal routine, says Easton.
 Below are her favorites, which deliver the biggest payoff in functional mobility.
 Work them into your workout and you’ll find yourself moving faster through and over every obstacle in your next Spartan race.

 1. Downward facing dog